LucasDelfino92/morrowindsharp/readme.md

 - If you use a different mod manager or don't feel like overwriting your personal **loadorder.txt**, you will have to adjust your load order manually.
 Simply follow the plugin order listed in **loadorder.txt**.
 - Your mod installation order *has* to be adjusted manually, regardless of which mod manager you use.

-More information on the difference between "mod order" and "load order" can be found in **Mended Morrowind** below.
+More information on the difference between "mod order" and "load order" can be found in **Mended Morrowind**.

-## INSTALLATION INDEX

-- [**Mended Morrowind**](https://github.com/Sigourn/morrowind-improved/blob/master/mendedmw.md): a small guide for a (mostly) bug-free, stable, and purist Morrowind experience.
-- [**Tools**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md): a small guide to get you up to speed on the basic but essential functions of different modding tools, including compatibility visualization, conflict solving, and mod cleaning.
-- [**Sigourn's Mod List**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md): your Morrowind modding journey will begin here.
-Mods that go beyond the purist approach, aiming for a vanilla+ feel.